-While spoil has the potential to be the largest waste stream for this project where around 565,000 cubic metres may be generated through construction and tunnelling, initiatives and targets focusing on spoil reuse will lead to a significant reduction in spoil as a waste stream.
+While spoil has the potential to be the largest waste stream for this project, initiatives and targets focusing on spoil reuse will lead to a significant reduction in spoil as a waste stream.
 Refer to the Spoil Management Plan for further information around management including reuse and disposal as necessary.

-5.2 Potential Impacts
+5.3 Potential Impacts